-Narragansett Pier, R. I.-Congress-man Robert Roberts Hitt, of Illinois, d at his summer home here, after due to advancing years.
-He was 72 years old.

-Congressman Hitt came here last June, and since that time he has been ill, requiring, most of the time, the constant attention of nurses and physicians.
-The congressman's condition was er part of the work of the important committee on foreign affairs of the house of representatives, of which Mr. Hitt was chairman during the entire last session of the last congress, was discharged first by Representative Robert Adams, of Pennsylvania, up to the time of his tragic death last spring, and afterwards by Representative Cousins, of Iowa; Charles Landis, of Indiana, and Perkins, of New York.
+Heart Disease Ends Long Period of CALLED OUT TO PRESERVE PEACE III Health-His Long and man Robert Roberts Hitt, of Illinois. died at his summer home here, after a long illness.
+Congressman Hitt came here last June, and since that time he has the constant attention of nerses and physicians.
+The congressman's condition was due to advancing years.
+He was 72 been ill, requiring, most of the time, years old.
+Ill health, continuing through two years at least, which, for the most part, unfitted him for his congressional duties, had afflicted Representative Hitt so that his demise was not altogether unexpected.
+In fact, the greater part of the work of the important committee on foreign affairs of the house of representatives, of which Mr. Hitt was chairman during the entire last session of the last congress, was discharged first by Representative Robert Adams, of Pennsylvania, up to the time of his tragic death last spring, and afterwards by Representative Cousins, of Iowa; Charles Landis, of Indiana, and Perkins, of New York.
 Mr. Hitt's career was a varied one, embracing newspaper work, diplomacy and legislation.
-As a young man he was intimately associated with Abraham Lincoln, and as an expert stenographer reported many of that states stamped upon in an unreasoning mad man's utterances in the great joint frenzy.
-If a negro ventured resistance all telegraphic communication and a representative of a Chicago news sure death.
-One car half filed with nenews of the explosion was handled by paper.
-His diplomatic career began gross approached from an outside run. telephone.
-The explosion occurred in 1874 as secretary of legation to The mob dashed for the car.
-Resist-Paris, and in 1881 he went to Wash- ance was made by the negroes, who inton as assistant secretary of state. had not been apprised of the trouble.
-The year following he was elected to Three negroes lay dead on the floor the Forty-seventh congress from the of the car when it was permitted to Thirteenth Illinois district, and he move on, and two more were beaten was serving his thirteenth continuous into unconsciousness. term at the time of his death.
+As a young man he was intimately associated with Abraham Lincoln, and as an expert stenogroad, located about one hundred yards | rapher reported many of that statesman's -utterances in the great joint shattered to splinters.
+This cut off campaign with Stephen A. Douglas, as all telegraphic communication and a representative of a Chicago news paper.
+His diplomatic career began telephone.
+The explosion occurred in 1874 as secretary of legation to in consequence every house on that inton as assistant secretary of state. side of the town is wrecked.
+Not one The year following he was elected to the Forty-seventh congress from the dences located near the railroad on Thirteenth Illinois district, and he the Kentucky side were without ex- was serving his thirteenth continuous term at the time of his death.